Center-of-momentum frame

-A special case of the center-of-momentum frame is the center-of-mass frame: an inertial frame in which the center of mass (which is a physical point) remains at the origin.
-In all COM frames, the center of mass is at rest, but it is not necessarily at the origin of the coordinate system.

-In special relativity, the COM frame is necessarily unique only when the system is isolated.
+A special case of the center-of-momentum frame is the center-of-mass frame: an inertial frame in which the center of mass (which is a single point) remains at the origin.
+In all center-of-momentum frames, the center of mass is at rest, but it is not necessarily at the origin of the coordinate system.
+In special relativity, only when the system is isolated is the COM frame necessarily unique.